Why do the Side-lying Release?

 How does the Side-lying Release work?

-If one side of the opening is tighter or higher than the other, the asymmetrical tension can pull the pelvis out of balance.
-The baby can then be tipped and/or rotated into an unfavorable position.
+If one side of the body is tighter or higher than the other, the asymmetrical tension can pull the pelvis out of balance.
+The uterus can then be tipped and/or rotated and baby fits the best position they can, which might be posterior or asynclitic.

 Common habits of modern life can make the pelvis tight on one side or even twist the hips.
 Simple things like driving a car, crossing our legs, sports accidents, and falls on the head or bum might all affect the pelvic floor.